Group B Strep

 How can I decrease my baby's risk for a GBS infection?

 Screening tests for GBS in mothers may be done during the 35th to 37th weeks of pregnancy.
 A sample from your vagina or rectum may be taken to check if you carry GBS.
-You may be given antibiotics if you carry the bacteria.
-Antibiotics will be given during your labor and delivery through an IV to prevent you from passing GBS to your baby.
+If you carry the bacteria, antibiotics will be given during your labor and delivery through an IV.
+Antibiotics will help prevent you from passing GBS to your baby.